by Cynthia M. Johnson, MA

-The esophagus is a tube that carries food from your mouth to your stomach.
-Barrett esophagus is a change to the cells of this tube.
+The esophagus is a tube that carries food from the mouth to the stomach.
+Barrett esophagus is a condition that results in a change in the cells in the lower part of this tube.

 National Institute of Diabetes and Digestive and Kidney Diseases